ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

    client's input.
 1. Proof share: A share of a proof, used by an aggregator during the input-validation protocol.
+1. Measurement: A single value (e.g., a count) being reported by a client.
+   Multiple measurements may be grouped into a single protocol input.

 ## Overview {#overview}

 The protocol is executed by a large set of clients and a small set of servers.
 We call the servers the *aggregators*.
-Each client holds an input.
-Given the set of inputs x[1], ..., x[n], the goal is to compute y = F(x[1], ..., x[n]) for some aggregation function F, while revealing nothing else about the inputs.
+Each client holds a set of measurements (e.g., counts of some user behavior).
+Given the set of measurements x[1], ..., x[n] held by n users, the goal is to compute y = F(x[1], ..., x[n]) for some aggregation function F, while revealing nothing else about the measurements.

 ### Secret sharing